squarebells/awsw-premonition/README.md

 # Premonition
-I really liked how Naomi's and PC's relationship started developing in the two last scenes of A Solitary Mind's (ASM) ending A. As I was left wanting for more, I wrote an expansion.
-Most of the content is in date two, because I had to come up with a plausible reason for why Naomi would want to get intimate with the PC that early.
+I really liked how Naomi's and PC's relationship started developing in the two last scenes of A Solitary Mind's (ASM) ending A, so I decided to write an expansion.
+This mod's extra interactions are mostly based on remembering things from other timelines.
+I decided to use this trope because it was the most interesting thing in the base game for me.

 You need to have acquired ASM's ending A to unlock this mod, because it takes place in a timeline after that.
-To get the the new scenes, start from the very beginning, select the new options whenever possible and of course be as nice as possible to mod Naomi.
-Don't skip, since only dates two and three have proper skips as of right now.
+To get the the new scenes, start from the very beginning, select the new options whenever possible and of course be as nice as possible to Naomi.
+Avoid skipping.

 Also, in case you didn't already realize, this mod contains lewd scenes.
 The mod assumes the PC is male, for now.